+Surveying the requirements from the intended field of application (Universe of Discourse)

+2) Making a conceptual model of the application with concepts defined in the GFM.
+This task consists of identifying feature types, their properties and constraints.

+Part 3 - General Feature Model & Rules for Application Schema

-- 1) Surveying the requirements from the intended field of application (Universe of Discourse) - 2) Making a conceptual model of the application with concepts defined in the GFM.
-This task consists of identifying feature types, their properties and constraints. - Describing elements of the application schema in a formal modelling language where necessary.
-S-100 application schemas shall be described using the UML according to rules defined in this part of S-100. - 4) Integrating the formal application schema with other standardized schemas, (spatial schema, quality schema, etc.) into a complete application schema.
+3) Describing elements of the application schema in a formal modelling language where necessary.
+S-100 application schemas shall be described using the UML according to rules defined in this part of S-100.

+4) Integrating the formal application schema with other standardized schemas, (spatial schema, quality schema, etc.) into a complete application schema.